OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 The output files are written in `/path/to/data` directory.

-## Multiple Plink files
+## Multiple Plink file sets

-In large scale studies, genotypes data are split into multiple Plink files, e.g., by chromosomes.
+In large scale studies, genotypes data are split into multiple Plink files, e.g., by chromosome.
 Then GWAS analysis can be done in parallel.
 This can be achieved by two steps.

 Let's first create demo data by splitting hapmap3 according to chromosome: